This

 Rucksack with inner bag liner (If you want a more economical alternative to a liner use a thick black bin liner to keep the inner waterproof)

-Sleeping Bag ( please see this blog on choosing a sleeping bag)
+Sleeping Bag (Minimum 3 seasons) ( please see this blog on choosing a sleeping bag)

 Water Bottle (Very Very Very important) – No glass bottles